ColbySawyer7/LoRaPy/README.md

 For reference on LoRa see: [lora-alliance: specification](https://www.lora-alliance.org/portals/0/specs/LoRaWAN%20Specification%201R0.pdf)

 This fork improves the support for the [Adafruit LoRA Radio Bonnet with OLED](https://www.adafruit.com/product/4074) - RFM95W @ 868MHz.

-You can find the access to the [Helium Network](https://helium.com) in the repository of [ryanzav](https://github.com/ryanzav/LoRaWAN).

 ---